usagov/vote-gov/README.md

 ## Development

-Once `gulp` is installed globally, navigate to this directory in your Terminal and tell `npm` to bring in the asset-pipeline's dependencies.
+Once you've installed `gulp` globally, navigate to this directory in your Terminal and tell `npm` to bring in the asset pipeline's dependencies.

 ```sh
 npm install